realm/realm-java-benchmarks/README.md

  * And of course always try to be fair in the comparison and actually compare apples to apples.

+## Implicit or explicit transactions

+SQLite and Realm's object store are both using implicit read transaction.
+That is, you don't have to embed read operations and queries in transactions.
+Of course, when inserting, updating or removing rows or objects from either SQLite or Realm, explicit write transactions are used.
+The implicit read transactions are not directly measured.

+The `in.realm.internal` is also included in the benchmark under the name Realm Low Level.
+This benchmark is used internally by Realm to measure the overhead of the object store.
+As `io.realm.internal` is using explicit read transactions, in some cases `io.realm.internal` will appear slower.

 ## How to Run

 The benchmark is mostly self-contained.
 Only the number of objects/rows can be